EXPLAINER: Why China is investigating tech firms like Didi

 The app can no longer be downloaded in China, although those who already downloaded and installed the app can still use it, Didi said.

-Didi’s stock price sank 5.3% on Friday after the cybersecurity review was announced.
+Didi’s stock price sank as much as 25% on Monday, days after the cybersecurity review was announced.
+The company’s market capitalization plunged to $57.6 billion from about $75 billion last week.